Stan0033/Games-Database-Manager/README.md

 # Games-Database-Manager

-With this program you can keep track if games that you store on various storage devices
+With this program you can keep track of games that you store on various storage devices